Stroke Victim Compliance With Prescription Medication

 Patients who have experienced an ischemic stroke (IS) or transient ischemic attack (TIA) face a significant risk of recurrence both immediately and over their lifetime.
 To mitigate this risk, preventive lifestyle changes, such as quitting smoking, losing weight, and increasing physical activity, are essential.
 Additionally, secondary prevention medications (SPMs) play a crucial role.
 These medications, tailored to individual conditions and comorbidities, typically include antihypertensives, lipid-lowering agents, antithrombotics, and, if necessary, antidiabetics.

-The effectiveness of these SPMs hinges on patient adherence, which refers to how well patients follow prescribed treatment regimens in terms of timing, dosage, and frequency.
+The effectiveness of these SPMs for stroke victims hinges on patient adherence, which refers to how well patients follow prescribed treatment regimens in terms of timing, dosage, and frequency.
 Non-adherence undermines treatment efficacy and heightens recurrence risk.
 A 2019 meta-analysis revealed that only 64.1% of patients adhered to their prescribed treatments, indicating a need for improvement to prevent recurrent events.

 Medication adherence is influenced by various factors categorized by the World Health Organization into five dimensions: socioeconomic factors, patient-related factors, health system and healthcare team-related factors, condition-related factors, and therapy-related factors.
 To address these complexities, a thorough understanding and accurate measurement of adherence are essential.
 Traditional adherence measurement methods have often been based on self-reported data, which may not always be reliable.
 Our study aimed to enhance accuracy by using objective measures derived from prescription and dispensing data over a three-year period following IS/TIA.
-Additionally, we sought to identify factors from all five dimensions that contribute to suboptimal adherence.
+Additionally, we sought to identify factors from all five dimensions that contribute to suboptimal adherence in stroke patients.

 Method